awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings.md

 If and only if the confidence level of a GuardDuty finding is set to 0, you the **Confidence** field is displayed in the full finding JSON\.
 The presence of the **Confidence** field set to 0 indicates that this GuardDuty finding is a false positive\.

 1. To provide feedback by marking the finding useful or not useful, choose it from the list of your findings and then choose the thumbs up or thumbs down icons\.

+1. To view your archived or current findings, choose the filter icon above the list of findings and then check either the **Archived** or the **Current** checkbox\.

 ## Filtering and Auto\-Archiving GuardDuty Findings<a name="guardduty_filter-findings"></a>